ntkme/ntkme.github.io/_posts/2023-06-04-invoking-ld-linux-so.md

 -rwxr-xr-x 1 root root 5154328 May 31 23:59 dart
 ```

 Running the `dart` executable downloaded from [dart.dev](https://dart.dev/) would fail in a very confusing way on NixOS.
 At a glance it may look like `bash` is complaining about file `./dart` does not exist.
 However, checking with `ls` would reject that idea immediately.
 This is why many NixOS users get lost, where they have no choice but to seek help from the developer.
-It is pretty common for developers to have no cue given the limited information that appear te be contradictory.
+It is pretty common for developers to have no cue given the limited information that appear to be contradictory.
 I don't blame puzzled NixOS users, as I would probably have no idea without my previous experience of dealing with three different libc on a single Linux system.

 # Executable and Linking Format